4v3ngR/pluto_tv_scraper/README.md

-    --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --ondemand                 : Generate a playlist and xml for ondemand movies --vlcopts                  : Includes the VLCOPTS m3u8 entries
+    --x-tvg-url <url>          : Specify a custom x-tvg-url value in the EXTM3U header --ondemand                 : Generate a playlist and xml for ondemand movies --vlcopts                  : Includes the VLCOPTS m3u8 entries --pipeopts                 : Includes the piped headers in the m3u8 urls

     --help                     : Display this help
 ```

 Note:
 - if the url provided to `--x-tvg-url` ends with a `/`, the corresponding xml filename will be appended.
+- the first run to capture the ondemand data is slow, the data is cached so subsequent runs are quicker.
+We don't want to DoS pluto TV, nor do we want to be detected.
+- vlcopts will add referrer and user agent EXTVLCOPTS
+- pipeopts will add x-forwarded-for and user agent headers in the stream urls
+- if both vlcopts and pipeopts is provided, only vlcopts is used

 ## Serving up the files
 There is now a feature where the generate files can be served up using a built in web server.
 The web server mode is invoked by providing the `--port <num>` commandline option.
 Note that in this mode, the files are not generated.